Elvie vs Elvie Stride, which one is better? Are you torn between the original Elvie breast pump and the brand new Elvie Stride?

 The Elvie Stride has one less part that has to be washed every time.

-- Original Elvie Pump – Has 5 parts (per side) that have to be washed after every use.
+- Original Elvie Pump – Has five parts (per side) that have to be washed after every use.

-- Elvie Stride- Has 4 parts (per side) that have to be washed after every use.
-The cup seal (technically part #5) doesn’t need to be removed for normal cleaning, it can stay on the cup front.
+- Elvie Stride- Has four parts (per side) that have to be washed after every use.
+The cup seal (technically part #5) doesn’t need to be removed for normal cleaning.
+It can stay on the cup front.

-The Elvie Stride is stronger than the Elvie pump.
+The Elvie Stride has stronger suction strength than the Elvie pump.